 Overall, these results are consistent with the welfare calculations reported in Table 3.
-They are also broadly consistent with the recent evidence, reviewed by Agénor and Pereira da Silva (2022) and Agénor (2023), that suggests that greater financial interconnectedness in the world economy
+They are also broadly consistent with the recent evidence, reviewed by Agénor and Pereira da Silva (2022) and Agénor (2023), which suggests that greater financial interconnectedness in the world economy has increased the potential benefits of international macroprudential policy coordination-even if the possibility of cross-border regulatory leakages, as discussed later on, has not been explicitly accounted for in our analysis.